 These planned gifts may generate immediate tax deductions and may also provide lifelong income to the donor while naming the Morris Arboretum as the eventual beneficiary of the gift.
 From the simplest form of gift annuity to the more complex forms of charitable trusts, planned gifts can be of help in providing for individual needs and for the future of the Morris Arboretum.

 Once you have informed the Morris Arboretum in writing of your intention to remember the Arboretum with a bequest or a planned gift, you are invited to become a member of the Lydia Morris Legacy Society.
-You will be invited to special Arboretum events held for donors; your planned gift will be acknowledged in the Annual Report.
+You will be invited to special Arboretum events held for donors; your planned gift will be acknowledged in the Impact Report.

 For more information please contact: